SETINSTRANSLATION

 The offset standard deviation values are not optional when entering a value for the Input Frame.

 For USER translations, standard deviation values are assumed to be zero unless specified by the user.
-When a USER offset is configured in the system, the INS solution standard deviations calculated at the IMU center of navigation will be propagated taking into account the INS attitude errors, USER offset values, and the USER offset standard deviations.
+When a USER offset is configured in the system, the INS solution standard deviations calculated at the IMU centre of navigation will be propagated taking into account the INS attitude errors, USER offset values, and the USER offset standard deviations.
 This will result in larger scale INS position and velocity standard deviations compared to those calculated without a USER offset configured, but will be more representative of the estimated variance at the location of interest.

-It is important to keep in mind that as the USER offset is moved further from the IMU center of navigation, the PVA solution will become noisier due to the projection of angular changes over a longer distance.
+It is important to keep in mind that as the USER offset is moved further from the IMU centre of navigation, the PVA solution will become noisier due to the projection of angular changes over a longer distance.

 For MARK1, MARK2, MARK3 and MARK4 translations, standard deviations values are not used in the solution.